Your ad could be here - Reach CV/ML engineers

 - Apply to Your Specific Task: Integrate your chosen transforms into the pipeline for your task (e.g., Classification, Segmentation, Detection).

-- Visually Explore Transforms: Experiment interactively with the specific transforms and parameters you are considering.
+- Visually Explore Transforms: Upload your own images and experiment interactively with the specific transforms and parameters you are considering.
+See real-time results on your actual data.

 - Optimize Pipeline Speed: Ensure your selected augmentation pipeline is efficient and doesn't bottleneck training.